Achievable logoAchievable logo

 f′(x)=−(x−1)21

-Because the numerator is a constant, there is no point where f′(x)=0.
+Because the numerator is a constant, there is no value of x where f′(x)=0.

-However, we can still analyze the graph using a sign chart, a technique that will be important in section 5.4 on curve sketching.
+Even without critical points, we can still use a sign chart to describe how the function behaves.
+This idea will be important in section 5.4 on curve sketching.

 2. Sign chart